cmlozanos/kata-java-junit5-marsrover/README.md

 * Step 7.2 - Given an individual command R and rover initialized with direction SOUTH rover should rotate to WEST
 * Step 7.3 - Given an individual command R and rover initialized with direction WEST rover should rotate to NORTH
 * Step 7.4 - Given an individual command L and rover initialized with direction NORTH rover should rotate to WEST
+* Step 7.5 - Given an individual command L and rover initialized with direction WEST rover should rotate to SOUTH
+* Step 7.6 - Given an individual command L and rover initialized with direction SOUTH rover should rotate to EAST
+* Step 7.7 - Given an individual command L and rover initialized with direction EAST rover should rotate to NORTH